 These are the principal sites to check when you’re scouting for a property and to gauge rental prices:

-Housing: listings for short-term rentals in Mexico
+Housing: listings for long-term rentals in Mexico

 Physical state of rental houses in Mexico